 Air velocity meters measure the temperature and flow rate of air, along with the humidity level, dew point, and wet bulb temperature calculations in some cases.
 Used for IAQ assessments, ventilation system checks including fume hoods, paint spray booths and general office building ventilation.
 The air velocity meters measure the speed and/or volume of air movement of various types of ventilation systems and other environmental assessment to accurately – and quickly – determine if air flow is adequate for supplying or removing air from an area.

 XRF – Xray Fluorescence Analyzers

 XRF analyzers are the industry standard in assessments for lead-based paint.
 The handheld tool works by aiming an X-ray beam at the paint’s surface.
-The tool then emits a second, fluorescent X-ray that is processed by the analyzer, providing a result within seconds.
+The equipment then emits a second, fluorescent X-ray that is processed by the analyzer, providing a result within seconds.
 The XRF analyzers are an efficient tool for the detection of lead concentrations in paints and surface coatings.
 Knowing the lead concentration in paints or surface coatings on different building components (window frames, structural metal beams, walls, doors and more) can prevent workers from harmful exposure to airborne lead dust during construction and demolition activities.